richardyantas/Safe-and-Near-Optimal-Controller-Synthesis/README.md

 # Safe and Near Optimal Controller Synthesis

-This framework, guaranty a safe and near optimal behaviour for hybrid Games.
+This methodoly, guarantee a safe and near optimal behaviour for sthocastic hybrid Games.

 1. Choose a case of study